GoutamGhadai/disaster-response-classifier-webapp/README.md

 ### Data
 In this project, I analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
 Link for data - https://appen.com/
+This WebApp can solve real world issues helping us classifing disaster responses and the disaster responce management teams can easily get what the message wants to convey, and thus can take steps reguarding it to solve the problem sort.